colesturza/APPM3310-Final-Project/README.md

 # APPM3310-Group-Project

 ## Members
-Cole Sturza
+Cole Sturza \\

-Cooper Simpson
+Cooper Simpson \\

-Tashi Wischmeyer
+Tashi Wischmeyer \\

-Jake Schroeder
+Jake Schroeder \\

+A python version of the code is included in this repository.
+It doesn't work nearly as well as the Matlab version because python is not as percise.